microsoft/microsoft-r-open/README.md

 Microsoft R Open
 ================

-This is the repository containing the source code for the open source components of Microsoft R Open.
+This is the repository containing the source code for the open source components of Microsoft R Open.Microsoft R Open is the enhanced distribution of R used for statistical analysis and data science.
 If you're looking for the latest changes, check the "public" branch.

 Directory Structure